About the Center

 The Galilee Music Center (GMC) is a leading cultural institution in Israel.
 Founded in 1997 by conductor Ada Pelleg the center is dedicated to bringing high quality music events and music education to all communities in Northern Israel.

 The GMC is dedicated to promoting the strong power of music as an international language which transcends religious and ethnic boundaries and can promote dialogue and understanding between the various groups in the region.
-The GMC works in collaboration with all ethnic groups in the Galilee: Christians, Muslims, and Jews.
+The GMC works in collaboration with all ethnic groups in the Galilee: Christians, Muslims, Jews and Atheists.

 We believe that a vibrant cultural life will contribute to the economic development of the region and to the reduction of disparity between Northern and Central Israel.